Please note that we’re currently checking/updating this article. You’ll be able to enjoy its fresh & new version very soon! 😉

 How to activate a free WordPress SSL on Bluehost?

 Today, more and more web hosting providers are offering their customers free SSL certificates generated by Let's Encrypt.

 This is the case of Bluehost, the host I've chosen for WPMarmite.

-So I suggest you see how to install HTTPS if you are one of their customer (if not, go see what they do (aff), it’s worth it!).
+So I suggest you see how to install HTTPS if you are one of their customers (if not, go see what they do (aff), it's worth it!).

 Once you have an account with them and you have one or more linked domain names, go to your Bluehost control panel and follow the steps listed in this post.

 9 things to absolutely do when your WordPress site is running over HTTPS